-Some people show even stronger reaction than these, and it is advisable to do a quick test to determine your sensitivity to Antabuse.
-This can be done by rubbing some alcohol on the skin and see if the skin begins to flush.
-This test is to determine how sensitive you are to Antabuse and to caution you against deliberate or non-deliberate ingestion of alcohol once treatment start.
-Deliberate ingestion as to do with taking alcoholic drinks while non-deliberate is the use of items that has high alcoholic content such as cosmetics, medicines and household cleaning items that contain the spirit.
+Some people show even stronger reactions than these, and it is advisable to do a quick test to determine your sensitivity to Antabuse.
+This can be done by rubbing some alcohol on the skin and seeing if the skin begins to flush.
+This test determines how sensitive you are to Antabuse and cautions you against deliberate or non-deliberate ingestion of alcohol once treatment starts.
+Deliberate ingestion involves taking alcoholic drinks, while non-deliberate is using items with high alcoholic content, such as cosmetics, medicines, and household cleaning items that contain the spirit.
 Caution must be taken to avoid these items from causing an unpleasant reaction in your system.

-Antabuse medication must be supervised by a doctor.
-This will help in the safe treatment of patients to affect changes that may be necessary such as dosage due to strong drug reaction.
-A physician does recommend that patient on Antabuse treatment wears special ID card or form of identification always to help in case of emergency.
+A doctor must supervise antabuse medication.
+This will help in the safe treatment of patients to affect changes that may be necessary, such as dosage due to strong drug reactions.
+A physician does recommend that patients on Antabuse treatment wear a special ID card or form of identification always to help in case of emergency.

 Do’s and Don’ts for Antabuse / Disulfiram